sje30/schol2018/innovations.md

 publishing statistically significant, positive results, creates biases across published studies.
 However, there are several reasons for optimism that the nature of scientific publishing will improve.
-Here we outline some recent deveopments in the life sciences.
+Here we outline some recent developments in the life sciences.